Music

 ManacorSinger-songwriter Júlia Colom (Valldemossa, 1997) has set a date and venue to present her second album.Paradise,in Manacor.
 It will be on March 7th at the Auditori, which will, in fact, be their live debut in Mallorca.Tickets are now on sale.

-The 'Paradise' referred to in the title... is it to what has been lost, to the Mallorca that no longer exists?
+He Paradise What the title refers to... is it to what has been lost, to the Mallorca that no longer exists?

 — That's not it.
 I was realizing, while making the album, that I was on a quest to reach a personal ideal, which the lyrics try to express.
-Searching and trying to find what's happening, an intangible moment.
-I've been in my twenties for years now, and perhaps I'm more reflective about the passage of time and everything that happens to me.
+The act of searching and trying to find what's happening, an intangible moment.
+We've been in our twenties for years now, and perhaps I'm more reflective about the passage of time and everything that's happening to me.
 Many of the songs on the album are about waiting and searching.
-About an ideal place that never existed, but that gives me a direction toward where I want to go.
+About an ideal place I've never been, but that gives me a direction toward where I want to go.

 MiramarIt was a calling card.
 Although I was pleased with it, perhaps it sounded more eclectic, more folk.
-It had 3 or 4 songs that were tunes, in a mix at the sound level from the first to the last song.
+It had three or four songs that were tunes, in a mix of sounds ranging from the first to the last.

-Does the album 'paint' highly referential environments but with melodies that traverse the dreamlike?
+The album 'paints' highly referential environments, but with melodies that traverse the dreamlike?

 — The album talks a lot and there is a very strong connection with elements of nature: it talks about the earth, the water, the sea… In fact, I have always felt very connected, because I think it clarifies my ideas, it is a feeling that happens to me very often.